ismir/ismir-home/docs/index.md

-The International Society for Music Information Retrieval (ISMIR) is a non-profit organisation seeking to advance research in the field of music information retrieval (MIR)&mdash;a field that aims at developing computational tools for processing, searching, organizing, and accessing music-related data.
+The International Society for Music Information Retrieval (ISMIR) is a non-profit organisation seeking to advance research in the field of music information retrieval (MIR)&mdash;a field that aims to develop computational tools for processing, searching, organizing, and accessing music-related data.
-Among other things, the ISMIR society fosters the exchange of ideas and activities among its members, stimulates research and education in MIR, supports and encourages diversity in membership and disciplines, and oversees the organisation of the annual [ISMIR conference]({{site.base_url}}/conferences).
+Among other activities, the ISMIR society fosters the exchange of ideas and activities among its members, stimulates research and education in MIR, supports and encourages diversity in membership and disciplines, and oversees the organisation of the annual [ISMIR conference]({{site.base_url}}/conferences).